Open-Attestation/oa-verify/README.md

 // This will use the environment variables declared in the files automatically.
 ```

-Alternate way 2 (passing values in as parameters):
+#### Alternate method 2

+This method passes in the values as parameters:

 ```ts
 import { utils } from "@govtechsg/oa-verify";